 Does an eSIM work in Sudan?

 The big advantage over buying a local SIM is convenience.
-In Sudan, purchasing a prepaid card usually requires presenting your passport and sometimes registering the number, a process that can take time and that not all points of sale handle for tourists.
-With an eSIM, you skip that step: the QR code arrives in your email, and you save it ready before leaving Spain.
-First, check if your phone supports eSIM (most iPhones from XS onwards and recent mid-to-high-end Androids do) and that it is not locked by an operator.
-If you have doubts, our guide on how to tell if your phone is eSIM compatible clarifies it in two minutes.
+In Sudan, purchasing a prepaid card often requires presenting your passport and sometimes registering the number in person, a process that can take time and that not all points of sale handle smoothly if you’re a foreigner.
+With an eSIM, you skip that step: the QR code arrives in your email and you save it ready before leaving Spain.
+First, check that your phone supports eSIM (most iPhones from XS onwards and recent high-end Androids do) and that it’s not locked by an operator.

 Mobile operators and coverage in Sudan

-| Operator | Strong coverage | Technology in cities |
+| Operator | Strong Coverage | Technology in Cities |

 |---|---|---|